Interrupt Binding

 numactl -N socketID program_name

-If you are using perfSONAR 4.x and using pScheduler to launch these tools, you don't need to worry about this, as pScheduler will automatically determine which CPU socket to use.
+If you are using perfSONAR 4.x or higher, and using pScheduler to launch these tools, you don't need to worry about this, as pScheduler will automatically determine which CPU socket to use.

 To test the CPU impact of doing IRQ binding, use mpstat.
 For example: